 By Julie Matthews

-One wonderful perk of mountain life is the abundance of waterfalls.
-Setting out on a hike, whether short or long, with the mission of viewing a waterfall can be very gratifying.
-Hearing the loud sound of water as you approach the cascading falls and then catching that first glimpse of the rushing water against the rugged rocks, while feeling the cool, refreshing air against your skin—it’s quite mystical.
-While in the High Country, if you are looking to visit waterfalls that are fairly easy to access, consider the following:
+One amazing perk of mountain life is the abundance of waterfalls.
+Hiking in the woods and hearing the loud sound of water as you approach cascading falls and then catching a first glimpse of the rushing water—while feeling the cool, refreshing air on your skin—is quite mystical.
+Discovering a waterfall is almost an incomparable experience, and North Carolina’s High Country has spectacular waterfalls, a number of which are fairly convenient to reach.
+Here are a sampling of waterfalls that are fairly easy to access.

 This 80-foot waterfall is near Blowing Rock and can be viewed from the roadside.
 A pull-off area is next to the falls so no hiking is required.